chadsansing/cineris-campaign/gm-notes/session-8-spoilers.md

 - *"So, Wally, I bet you do a pretty good Ob impression", or, "Hey, Wally, about that mask: do me!
 Do me!"*
 - *"I'm gonna move into Naardor's place after all this is over; who's with me?", or, "I'm gonna move into Stoneshaper Keep after this is all over; who's in?"*
 - *"Ob, describe a challenge you faced on the road; Wally tell us how the party overcame it."*
-- *"Psalt, describe an encounter you had on the road; Faelin, tell us how it went."*
+- *"Psalt, describe how a mysterious stranger approached you on the road; Faelin, tell us how the encounter went."*
-- *"Kilvar, describe a dream you had on the road then pick another player; then that player will tell us what they made of it."*
+- *"Kilvar, name a dwarven game you remember playing as a child; then pick another play to describe how you all played it."*